Capsfan900/Capsfan900/README.md

-I like to tinker , suspect vibe coder.

-I am just here to try and make tools for myself and my job if anyone would like to help me learn i am open to feedback.

-I am trying to make a open protocol / platform that allows for AI agent configuration templating , skills and open dyanicworkflows repository, and an harness agnostics AI monitoring/visualing system called Agentopia.
+I'm Tyler,

+I build tools for myself and for my job.
+Mostly self-taught, still figuring a lot of it out — feedback is welcome.

+Agentopia

+An open protocol and platform for working with AI agents.
+Four pieces:

+Templating for agent configuration
+Skills
+A shared, open repository of dynamic workflows Harness-agnostic monitoring and visualization